amamina/MD-cloud-computing/README.md

 The project explores how a biomolecular structure behaves over time under simulated conditions.
 The workflow includes preparation of the molecular structure, energy minimization, equilibration, production simulation, and analysis of the resulting trajectory.

-The project is intended as a computational biology/bioinformatics learning project and demonstrates the use of computational tools for studying **protein structure and molecular dynamics**.
+The project is intended as a computational biology learning project and demonstrates the use of computational tools for studying **protein structure and molecular dynamics**.

 ## Objectives